RoboSDK/Flow/README.md

 network flow will begin by exiting their main loop.

 At this point, transformers and producers down the chain will be awaiting compute time for their coroutine.
-The receiver will then `flush` out the waiting transformer or producer_impl that is next in line, once that transformer is free the receiver will end.
-Then the transformer will repeat this until the producer_impl is reached at the beginning of the chain and then the producer_impl coroutines will end and exit their scope.
+The receiver will then `flush` out the waiting transformer_impl or producer_impl that is next in line, once that transformer_impl is free the receiver will end.
+Then the transformer_impl will repeat this until the producer_impl is reached at the beginning of the chain and then the producer_impl coroutines will end and exit their scope.